MaartenGr/BERTopic/docs/index.md

 ## **Overview**
-For quick access to common function, here is an overview of BERTopic's main methods:
+For quick access to common functions, here is an overview of BERTopic's main methods:

 | Method | Code  |
 |-----------------------|---|